Guidelines for authors

 In case you are unable to use this template, please follow the Guidelines for Authors

 First page – Title – Title must in capital letters Times New Roman 12 pt, bolded, centered and should not exceed two lines in length.
-Names of authors (scientific degree, affiliation(s)) come under the title separated with a two-line space in Times New Roman 11 pt.
+Names of authors (affiliation(s)) come under the title in Times New Roman 11 pt.
 Next to the name of the author, which is going to be the contact person, please add a footnote with his/her e-mail address.
+All authors should provide personal ORCID number after the e-mail address.

-Third page – Paper starts on the third page.
+Second page – Introduction starts on the second page.
 Use Microsoft Office Word format (.doc or .docx).
 Page Format A4, fully justified.
 All page margins should be set to 2,5 cm.
-Paper content should be single spaced with 1cm indentation, using font Times New Roman 12 pt.
-Subtitles should be centered, small caps, Times New Roman 12 pt and bolded.
-Papers should be minimum 5 pages in length, including abstract, figures, tables, references and appendices.
+Paper content should be single spaced, using font Times New Roman 12 pt.
+Subtitles should be in capital letters, Times New Roman 12 pt and bolded.
+Papers should neither fall behind 5 nor exceed 10 pages in length, including abstract, figures, tables, references and appendices.

 Reference style – The sources are listed in alphabetical order according to the author’s/editor’s last name, with complete bibliographical details.
-Please note that references in the body of the paper should be made in a uniform manner, following these examples: Bachman, 1991; Bontis and Serenko, 2009.
+Please note that references in the body of the paper should be made in a uniform manner, following this example (e.g. Bachman, 1991).
+For books with more than three authors, in the body of the paper, the first name and the abbreviation et al. should be used (e.g. Quirk et al. 1985).
 The second line of each reference should be indented by 1.5 cm (special, hanging).
-For articles and books with three or more authors, the first name and the abbreviation et al. should be used (e.g. Quirk et al. 1985).
 Book and journal titles are in italics.
 Titles of articles in books and journals are in regular font style.
 Page references are required for articles in books and journals.
 Online sources should be listed with complete bibliographical details, including the date of visiting the site.

 Sample references: